slavabulin/httptest/README.md

 # httptest
-test project of wcf service with authentification
+test project of wcf service with authentification dgg